J B Higbee

 - Condition: Antique, Excellent condition.
 There are no cracks or chips.
 However, as with all used antique glass, there are surface scratches, we believe they are acceptable based on age/use/wear.
 Please review all pictures and make sure you love this item before purchasing, we can't accept returns.
 Please remember these are ANTIQUE and VINTAGE items, they are NOT new, every effort has been made to show any scratches, wear and imperfections.

-*Replacements.com shows this as the "Alfa" pattern by Higbee.
-Others show it as "Alpha", "Boylen", "Euclid", and "Rexford".
+* Other sites show this as the "Alfa" pattern by Higbee, but also as "Alpha" with a PH, "Boylen", "Euclid", and "Rexford".

 Higbee glass was made by the J. B. Higbee Company of Bridgeville, Pennsylvania.
 The company started in 1907 and closed in 1918.
 It was started by Oliver Higbee and R.G.
 West but they named it in honor of J.B.
 Higbee since he was instrumental in forming it, but died in 1906, a year before the company opened.
 The plant had good sales and made very nice pieces, primarily bowls, candy dishes, and mugs, however, it closed under mysterious circumstances.
 The rumor was that Oliver Higbee ran off with the company money so the plant was put up for sale.
 Oliver died early, at the age of only 44, on August 22, 1919.